Viscometry of electron fluids from symmetry: Estimating temperature signal due to viscous heating

-In this appendix, we apply dimensional analysis to give an order of magnitude estimate for the temperature signal to be measured at the center of the dihedral viscometer, described in the main text.
-In doing so, we use the electron hydrodynamic parameter values recently measured in doped monolayer graphene.
+In this appendix, we give an order of magnitude estimate for the expected temperature variation $(\nabla^2 T)_\mathbf{0}$ to be measured at the center of the dihedral viscometer, described in the main text and reported in \cref{fig:heatTable}.
+In doing so, we consult recent experimental data for hydrodynamic electrons in doped monolayer graphene \cite{bandurin,kumar2017superballistic}; these works report the following parameter values appropriate for the onset of hydrodynamic behavior in monolayer graphene: